Commodity Trading

 1. Physical ownership: bullion or delivered barrels (rare for retail traders).

-2. Equities: buy miners, drillers or processors.
+2. Equities/Bonds: buy miners, drillers or processors.

-3. Futures & options: the purest play but highly leveraged.
+3. Futures & options: highly leveraged options.

 4. ETFs & ETCs: one‑click baskets of futures or stored metals.